You'll need to:

 - You may also be responsible for paying federal unemployment tax.
 Federal unemployment tax isn't withheld from employees' wages.

-- You're not required to withhold income tax from her wages.
+- You're not required to withhold income tax from a household employees’ wages.
 However, you and your nanny may agree for you to withhold income tax from her wages.
+In order to withhold income tax, have the nanny complete a Form W-4, Employee's Withholding Certificate.

-- If you must pay social security and Medicare taxes or federal unemployment taxes, or if you withhold income tax, you'll need to file Schedule H (Form 1040), Household Employment Taxes.
-You'll also need to file a Form W-2, Wage and Tax Statement and furnish a copy of the form to your nanny.
+- If you must pay social security and Medicare taxes or federal unemployment taxes, or if you withhold income tax, you'll need to file Schedule H (Form 1040 or 1040-SR), Household Employment Taxes.
+You'll also need to file a Form W-2, Wage and Tax Statement and furnish a copy of the form to your nanny and Social Security Administration.

-- If you choose, you may pay your household employment taxes with your business or farm employment taxes, and you must include your household employment taxes with those other employment taxes on Form 941, Employer’s QUARTERLY Federal Tax Return, Form 944, Employer’s ANNUAL Federal Tax Return or Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees, and on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.
+- If you have a sole proprietor business that has employees, you may pay your household employment taxes with your business or farm employment taxes, and you must include your household employment taxes with those other employment taxes on Form 941, Employer’s QUARTERLY Federal Tax Return, Form 944, Employer’s ANNUAL Federal Tax Return or Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees, and on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.